-"In principle", here, means two things: (a) It means that there is a systematic connection between logicality and formality (in the invariance sense), a relation that has to do with theoretical philosophical principles rather than with mere impressions, intuitions, or habits.
-Some such connection was already recognized by Kant (1781/87), Frege (1879), and Tarski (1936), who all emphasized that logic does not distinguish between different objects. (b) It allows that there might be additional principles and considerations involved in determining which constants are treated as logical.
-These include (i) theoretical considerations pertaining to the inclusion of any constant as a logical constant in a particular type of a logical system, and (ii) pragmatic considerations that have to do with the intended uses of a given logical system.
-In Sher (1991) I specified a series of theoretical conditions that a constant denoting a formal property has to satisfy in order to serve as a logical constant in a "Tarskian" syntactic-semantic system of the kind found in standard textbooks of so-called mathematic logic.
+"In principle", here, means two things: (a) It means that there is a systematic connection between logicality and formality (in the 1-1 replacement-ofindividuals or invariance sense), a relation that has to do with theoretical philosophical principles rather than with mere impressions, intuitions, or habits.
+Some such connection was already recognized by Kant (1781/87), Frege (1879), and Tarski (1936), who all emphasized that logic does not distinguish between different objects. (b) It allows that there might be additional principles and considerations-either theoretical or pragmatic involved in determining which constants are treated as logical.
+In Sher (1991, Chapter 3) I specified a series of theoretical conditions that a constant denoting a formal property has to satisfy in order to serve as a logical constant in a "Tarskian" syntactic-semantic system of the kind found in standard textbooks of so-called mathematic logic.
 Pragmatic considerations might say that there is no point in including a quantifier that denotes the 2nd-level formal property indenumerably many in a logical system designed for use in an area where the issue of infinite cardinalities plays no role.